 By law, tax and tips are included in your bill.
-You don’t have to leave an extra tip, but most people round up to the next Euro or leave something extra anyway.
+You don’t have to leave an extra tip, but on a small bill most people round up to the next Euro or leave something extra anyway.
 Then again, leaving a bigger tip – in reward for good service – can really make someone’s day.
 And doing so does make you feel good as well, doesn’t it?

 The Dutch eat lots and lots of patat or frieten (french fries) – usually with a large dollop of mayonnaise (frites sauce, actually – a slightly more tangy variety of mayo).

 You can get ketchup, of course, but you ought to at least give saté sauce a try.
 This is a warm, spiced peanut butter sauce usually associated with Indonesian dishes (such as Rijsttafel).
 If you’d like a spicier version, some places will also give you a small bag of sambal oelek to mix through the saté.
 Well-recommended, but do try a small amount first.

 Fair warning: If you’ve been raised on McDonald’s fries, and would like to continue enjoying your ‘Happy Meals,’ do yourself a favor and don’t eat a single serving of Vlaamse Frieten or Vlaamse Patat.
 This is the Belgian (well, Flemish) variety of french fries.
 Once you eat them, there’s no way back…